 Progressive Incremental backup methodology is used to store files, where an original file is backed-up, and any subsequent changes to the file results in a new version being backed-up.
 As a result, the latest version of the file is recorded as the active version.
 Any previous version is then labeled as inactive.
 The process can be repeated several times depending on the version limit, as preset for the node in question.
 Both active and inactive versions can be restored through the UBI client.

 It is important to note that the user is responsible for the proper classification and handling of sensitive data.
-UBI is recommended for public and Internal/Controlled data only, as defined by AD71.
+UBI is recommended for Level 1 and Level 2 data only, as defined by AD95.
 To ensure backup integrity, it is recommended that users periodically test the restoration of files.

 Automatic backups can be configured to run at defined times.
 Scheduled backup times allow for data to be stored without manually initiating the process.
 Additional configuration is needed to initiate scheduled backups.
 All instructional information and contacts will appear under the Documentation & Resources heading as they are created.